Arch Linux Installation (with Secure Boot)

 There's only a couple more steps!

 Install systemd-boot as the bootloader.
 Systemd-boot automatically picks up UKIs on the ESP, so no further configuration is required to boot.
-At this point, you can regenerate the initramfs as well (which will build a UKI and place it on the ESP).
+Make sure to actually regenerate the initramfs now to build a UKI and place it on the ESP.

 At this point we need to get Secure Boot enabled, so it's time to reboot into the new installation.
 Make a quick detour into the BIOS to put Secure Boot in setup mode so keys can be enrolled.
 After logging in to the new install, make a fastfetch screenshot for good luck before proceeding.